 There’s some crazy stat about how many people put weight back on, and then some, when they’re on diets, and I didn’t want that, which is why I initially chose the Second Nature healthy living plan instead.

-You’ll notice there are no ‘before and after’ pics here. this isn’t what I look like, it’s what I feel like, and the cold fact it’s not healthy for me to be any heavier than I am right now.
+You’ll notice there are no ‘before and after’ pics here.
+This isn’t just about what I look like, it’s what I feel like – and the cold fact that it’s not healthy for me to be any heavier than I am right now.

 Last week I had fish and chips, and loads of bread and two BBQ lunches – and wine, champagne and cider.
 It was a great week, no regrets as we were coming out of lockdown and I had friends and family to celebrate with.
 I was nervous to stand on the scales but was actually thrilled that I didn’t put on any weight.